John Vincent (restaurateur): The School Food Plan

 In 2013 Vincent and Dimbleby were asked to lead an independent review, commissioned by the UK Government, of the school food programme.
 As part of that work they went on to produce an actionable plan called "The School Food Plan".
 The plan formed the basis of revised rules on school dinners for pupils throughout the UK.

 The plan has overseen, among other changes, the introduction of cookery lessons for all children up to the age of 14, universal free school meals for infants, and new standards for the food served to children in schools.

 The School Food Plan has improved the diet of five million students and served daily across 22,000 schools.
-Vincent and Dimbleby were both awarded MBEs in 2015 for services to school food.
+Vincent and Dimbleby were both appointed MBE in 2015 for services to school food.
 In 2017, Vincent received the Sustainable Restaurant Association's Raymond Blanc Sustainability Hero award along with Dimbleby for their work on the plan.